starkingz/PPP-Projects/drill/technicalities-functions_drill/project_print/README.md

 Header file: [my.h](./my.h)
 Main file: [use.cpp](./use.cpp)

-Code run in a linux operating system.
+Source codes compiled and ran on a linux operating system.
-Compile flags: g++ -Wextra -Wall -pedantic -std=c++17
+Exe file seen in this directory works only on a linux ops Compile flags: g++ -Wextra -Wall -pedantic -std=c++17